No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

 ## THREAT-013: Wallet password is written down and stored in insecure location

 - **Actor:** User
-- **Purpose:** Convenience, and as protective measure against forgetting wallet password
+- **Purpose:** Convenience, as protective measure against forgetting wallet password
 - **Target:** Wallet password
 - **Action:** The user writes down password and stores in an insecure location (e.g. underneath keyboard, in a drawer nearby)
 - **Result of the action:** Access to the wallet does not solely rely on the user remembering the password and it is easily accessible to the user...and anyone else curious enough to look around